KChen-lab/Cyclum-Demo/README.md

 The analysis of the result was done in R, and a demo is available in "mesc_analysis.Rmd".
 Running it will take around five seconds.
 The expected result is available in "mesc_analysis.nb.html".

 ## System requriment:
+Operating System: Debian GNU/Linux 10 (buster)

 The code should run on most mainstream systems (Linux, Mac, Windows) supporting Tensorflow.
-Enabling GPU computing gives better performance (5 minutes vs 30 minutes for CPU), but is not requried.
+Enabling GPU computing gives significantly better performance (5 minutes vs 30 minutes for CPU), but is not requried.
-Operating System: Debian GNU/Linux 10 (buster)

 ## Software dependencies:
 python 3.7.4
 keras 2.2.4
 tensorflow 1.14.0
 numpy 1.16.5
 pandas 0.25.2
 scikit-learn 0.21.3
 h5py 2.9.0
 hdf5 1.10.4
 jupyter 1.0.0

 We recommend Miniconda to manage the packages.
+The code should work on packages of newer versions, but in case it fails, you can return to the specific version by for example `conda install python=3.7.4`.

 ## Installation:
 No installation is needed.